Microdermabrasion and Chemical Peels Training

 - Develop individualized care plans & treatment protocols

 Attendees receive course study material in advance.
 The study material will be sent via email.
 This allows each student to study and prepare for each course; early preparation will provide more time for each student to engage in hands on training.
 Upon arrival at the course, each student will be given consent forms that are apply to the specific procedure.
 The CMA student clinic has been providing aesthetic procedures to the public since 2006.
 The student clinic gives students the opportunity to gain hands on knowledge while interacting with patients on a professional level.
 The CMA campus is a full educational facility with a student library, student classroom with state of art visual equipment, and student lounge.
-The CMA campus is located at 1600 Dove Street #112, Newport Beach, CA 92660.
+The CMA campus is located at 111 West Ocean Blvd.
+Suite 400, Long Beach, CA 90802

 Certification of Training upon completion 8 Contact Hours (CE's)